belle2/basf2/tracking/doc/trackFinding/trackFindingSVD.rst

 .. warning::
   This documentation is under construction!

-The VXDTF2 is the SVD standalone pattern recognition algorithm.
+The VXDTF2 is the standalone pattern recognition algorithm for the both of the silicon detectors.
+It is capable of doing full 6 layer tracking (SVD+PXD).
+Though in the current tracking chain PXD hits are treated separately thus the VXDTF2 is used for SVD track finding only.
 In this page there is a brief description of the logic behind this pattern recognition algorithm.

 Reduction of the combinatorial burden with the SectorMaps
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""
-The goal extract track patterns from a huge number of possible combinations of space points (3D hits) in the 4 SVD layers.
+The goal is to extract track patterns from a huge number of possible combinations of space points (3D hits) in the 4 SVD layers.
-The logic behind the reduction of the number of combinations is the following: divide the sensors into sectors (NxM) combine SpacePoints belonging to friend-sectors only, two sectors are friend if they are directly connected by a track reject background SpacePoints using dedicated filters
+The logic behind the reduction of the number of combinations is the following: divide the sensors into sectors (NxM).
+Only combine SpacePoints belonging to friend-sectors, where two sectors are defined as friend if they are directly connected by a track.
+Background SpacePoints are rejected using dedicated filters which use simple geometric relations between sectors and hit time information.

 .. figure:: figures/friends.png
    :align: center
    :width: 80%

 The connections defining friend sectors are learned from simulation.
 In order to avoid attaching background hits to patterns, filters based on 2- or 3-hit combinations are also learned from simulation.
 The SectorMap stores the information about the friendship relations between sectors and a set of selection requirements (filters = {variable, range}) used to reject background hits.
+The filters are defined (and stored in the SectorMap) individually for each occurring combination of friend sector relations, meaning that different combination of friend sectors usually have different ranges for the filters defined.

 .. container:: twocol